Written and published on 19 February 2017; revised

 - mammalian pack behavior (3) … pretty gruesome, really … being as it is so far from what we think of as human

 Humankind is ceasing to daydream.
-And to nightdream.
-Turns out our preocupation with sexuality has been based on this ‘shared dreaming’ … a feature of the unconscious thought cloud of the world.
+And to night dream.
+Turns out our preoccupation with sexuality has been based on this ‘shared dreaming’ … a feature of the unconscious thought cloud of the world.

 What will the end result be, people are asking?
 After the deep, deep dreams end for humankind?
 I’m reminded of a Hindu story I learned years ago, which I hold most dear and true.
 Hope you like it too:

-THE STORY OF THE KING OF GODS AND THE PIGS (4)
+THE STORY OF THE KING OF GODS AND THE PIGS, BY SWAMI VIVEKANANDA

 “There is a story that the king of the gods, Indra, once became a pig, wallowing in mire; he had a she pig, and a lot of baby pigs, and was very happy.